- Advantages of Planned Giving |

-If you are naming Juniata College in your will, please print out and complete our Confidential Record of Estate Intentions Form and mail it to Kim Kitchen, Director of Planned Giving, Juniata College, 1700 Moore Street, Huntingdon, PA 16652.
+If you are naming Juniata College in your will, please print out and complete our Confidential Record of Estate Intentions Form and mail it to Lori Clark, Development Specialist, Juniata College, 1700 Moore Street, Huntingdon, PA 16652.

 If you name Juniata College in your will, you qualify as a member of the Heritage Circle.

 Six Ways to Make Juniata a Beneficiary of Your Will